 Step 2: While the brussels are doing their thing in the oven, caramelize a big sliced onion.
 Just cook on a moderate heat on the stove top for around 15 to 20 minutes.
 Stir every now and again.

 Step 3: Whisk together a small amount of a very simple dressing.
 All you need is equal amounts of olive oil and balsamic vinegar and a bit of honey.
-Toss it through the hot brussels sprouts as soon as they come out of the oven.
+Along with the caramelized onions, toss it through the hot brussels sprouts as soon as they come out of the oven.

 Step 4: Empty the charred brussels sprouts into a serving dish and sprinkle very generously with toasted pine nuts and crumbled feta cheese.